Continuous-Time Public Good Contribution under Uncertainty: A Stochastic Control Approach: The Social Planner Problem

 We now aim to characterize the social planner's optimal policy by means of a set of first order conditions for optimality.
-These conditions may be thought of as a stochastic, infinite dimensional generalization of the classical Kuhn-Tucker method and they have been used in various instances to solve singular stochastic control problems of the monotone follower type modeling irreversible investment problems or consumption problems with Hindy-Huang-Kreps preferences (see \cite{Bank05}, \cite{BankRiedel01}, \cite{Chiarollaetal12}, \cite{ChiarollaFerrari11}, \cite{Ferrari12}, \cite{RiedelSu11} and \cite{Steg12}, among others).
+These conditions may be thought of as a stochastic, infinite dimensional generalization of the classical Kuhn-Tucker method and they have been used in diverse instances to solve singular stochastic control problems of the monotone follower type (cf.\ the overview in Section \ref{sec:intro}).

 For any $(\underline{x}, \underline{C}) \in \mathcal{B}_w$ and for some Lagrange multiplier $\lambda > 0$, define the \textsl{Lagrangian functional} of problem (\ref{SPproblem}) as